History of The Simpsons: The Scully years (1997–2001)

 UGO Networks' Brian Tallerico has defended the season against the criticism.
 He wrote in a 2007 review that comparing "tenth season Simpsons episodes to the prime of the series (3–7) is just unfair and really kind of self-defeating.
 'Yeah, I laughed, but not as hard as a couple of years ago.
 So it sucks.'
 That's nonsense.
 The fact is that even the tenth season of The Simpsons was funnier than most [other] show's best years."
 PopMatters' Hassenger commented in his review that although the show had declined in quality, "this is not to say that these episodes are without their charm; many, in fact, are laugh-out-loud funny and characteristically smart."

-On May 28, 1998, Phil Hartman, voice actor of Troy McClure and Lionel Hutz, was shot and killed by his wife while he slept in their Encino, Los Angeles, home.
-His wife, Brynn Omdahl, then committed suicide several hours later.
+On May 28, 1998, Phil Hartman, voice actor of Troy McClure and Lionel Hutz, was murdered by his wife, Brynn Omdahl.
 In the weeks following his death, Hartman was celebrated in a wave of tributes.
 Dan Snierson of Entertainment Weekly opined that Hartman was "the last person you'd expect to read about in lurid headlines in your morning paper...a decidedly regular guy, beloved by everyone he worked with".
 After Hartman's death in 1998, rather than replace him with a new voice actor, the production staff retired McClure and Hutz from the show.
 McClure last appeared in the season ten episode "Bart the Mother", which was dedicated to Hartman.

 In the season 10 episode "Thirty Minutes over Tokyo", the family travels to Japan.
 The episode references and mocks several aspects of Japanese and American culture, as well as differences between the two.
 At a sumo wrestling match, Bart and Homer encounter the Japanese emperor, Akihito.
 After Homer throws him into a trunk of sumo thongs, Bart and Homer are put in jail, where they have to re-enact a kabuki play about the forty-seven Ronin, do origami, flower arranging and meditation.
 The episode also references the Japanese's adaption to American culture.
 Although all other episodes of The Simpsons have been dubbed and broadcast on Japanese television, "Thirty Minutes Over Tokyo" has never aired in Japan.
 The episode, which contains a scene showing Homer throwing the Emperor of Japan into a box filled with sumo thongs, was considered disrespectful.